2022 Pittsburgh Steelers season: Week 15: at Carolina Panthers

 After a tough loss at home, the Steelers traveled to take on the Panthers.
 In the first quarter, the Steelers scored the only points when Najee Harris ran for a 7-yard touchdown.
 In the second quarter, the Panthers managed to tie it at 7–7 when Sam Darnold found D. J. Moore on a 5-yard pass.
 The Steelers moved ahead 14–7 by way of Jaylen Warren's to 2-yard touchdown run at halftime.
 In the third quarter, the Steelers scored the only points when Mitchell Trubisky ran for a touchdown from a yard out to make it 21–7.
 In the fourth quarter, Eddy Piñeiro got the Panthers within 8 as he nailed field goals from 29 and 32 yards out, making the score 21–13.
 Though, the Steelers moved ahead by double digits again when Chris Boswell kicked a 50-yard field goal to make it 24–13.
 The Panthers scored the last points of the game when Piñeiro kicked his last field goal from 52-yards out to make the final score 24–16.

-With the win, the Steelers improved to 6–8 and kept their very slim postseason hopes alive.
+With the win, the Steelers improved to 6–8 and kept their postseason hopes alive.